Learning path Dutch labour law and HRM for contemporary management (in English)

 One-day workshop “Deep dive 5: Flexible labour relations in the Netherlands”

 Many organizations in the Netherlands work with a "flexible shell".
 Self-employed workers and temporary workers are often hired to eliminate peak moments or to work on specific assignments.
-However, the rules concerning the hiring of temporary work, the deployment of temporary workers and freelancers are complex and labour law is constantly changing, most recently the introduction of the Labour Market in Balance Act (WAB), which will apply from 1 January 2020.
+However, the rules concerning the hiring of temporary work, the deployment of temporary workers and freelancers are complex and labour law is constantly changing, most recently the introduction of the Labour Market in Balance Act (WAB), which applies since January 1, 2020.

 As a good employer, working in an international company based in the Netherlands, how do you deal with persons working for you under a variety of flexible employment relationships?